crossworth/vk-topic-to-json/README.md

-### VK Topic to JSON
+### VK Board Topic to JSON
-Save a VK Topic to a JSON backup
+Save a VK Board Topic to a JSON file

 #### How to use
 This is a command line app, you must call it with following arguments